isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/BigQueryTableSearchReleaseNotes.rst

 - Users now have the ability to access, query and inspect in detail BigQuery tables in Google Cloud Platform's BigQuery console directly from the Table Search UI.
 Every table has a "Open" option which when clicked will send the user to the table in the BigQuery console on the Google Cloud.
 - An Open button, with the same functionality as described above, has been added to the Schema Description section.
 - Program and Experimental Strategy filters were added.
-- Values for Data Type and Source have been modified in order to align more closely with GDC naming conventions.
+- Values for the Data Type and Source filters have been modified in order to align more closely with GDC naming conventions.

 *January 30,2020* `v1.01 <https://github.com/isb-cgc/ISB-CGC-Webapp/releases/tag/3.22>`_